 The orders can be viewed at Planning and Regeneration Services reception.
 Inspection can be arranged by contacting Planning Services.

 To see which trees are protected, you can search Maps online: Tree Preservation Orders.
-The maps online provide information and extent of the individual Tree Preservation Orders in effect, and an the extent of Conservation Areas where trees having a diameter of 7.5 cm at a height of 1.5 m are protected and formal notification is required before undertaking works.
+The maps provide information and extent of the individual Tree Preservation Orders in effect.
+Also, the extent of Conservation Areas where trees having a diameter of 7.5 cm at a height of 1.5 m are protected.
+Formal notification is required before undertaking works.

 This list is not exhaustive and does not guarantee to list all amending Orders.

-The Town and Country Planning Act 1990 was substantially amended by the Planning and Compensation Act 1991 and cannot be relied upon without reference to that Act.
+The Town and Country Planning Act 1990 was substantially amended by the Planning and Compensation Act 1991.
+It cannot be relied upon without reference to that Act.
 There may also have been subsequent amending orders.

 - (in particular sections 197-214 as amended)

 - Planning and Compensation Act 1991| (section 23)

 - The Town and Country Planning (Trees) Regulations 1999 (Statutory Instrument No. 1892).